TorchJD/torchjd/README.md

 # Output: tensor([0.2929, 1.9004, 1.9004])
 ```

+> [!TIP]
-When using TorchJD, you generally don't have to use aggregators directly.
-You simply instantiate one
+> When using TorchJD, you generally don't have to use aggregators directly.
+You simply instantiate
-and pass it to the backward function (`torchjd.backward` or `torchjd.mtl_backward`), which will in
+> one and pass it to the backward function (`torchjd.backward` or `torchjd.mtl_backward`), which
-turn apply it to the Jacobian matrix that it will compute.
+> will in turn apply it to the Jacobian matrix that it will compute.

 ## Contribution